JodieMullins/KicksQuest/README.md

     * **WINDOWS** *PowerShell* >`<venv>\scripts\activate`
     * **WINDOWS** *cmd* >`<venv>\Scripts\activate.bat`
     *  **LINUX** *bash/zsh* $`source <venv>/bin/activate`
-6. A new, colorful text will appear in front of the file path displaying that you've successfully activated the environment.
+6. A new, colorful text will appear in front of the file path meaning the user has successfully activated the environment.

 7. Type >`pip install jupyter`
      * This will likely take a moment.
 8. Type >`pip install -r requirements.txt`
 9. Type >`jupyter notebook`
     * Eventually, a default browser window will open.
-From here, you may upload the project notebook from the project folder into the Jupyter instance established.
+From here, the user may upload the project notebook from the project folder into the Jupyter instance established.

-***If you wish to proceed in VS Code***:
+***To proceed in VS Code***:
 -------------------------------------------

 1) Return to VS Code and press on the Keyboard `Ctrl+Shift+P`